 Commercial property coverage usually won't protect your tools in transit or any business equipment stored at a worksite or storage facility.
 You'll likely need additional coverage, as it is risky to continuously move items and store them off-site.

 Contractor's tools and equipment insurance provides benefits for a wide range of businesses that bring tools and equipment to their job sites.
-Both small business owners and independent contractors should consider carrying this coverage, including:
+Both small construction business owners and independent contractors should consider carrying this coverage, including:

 If your employee's tools are stolen from or vandalized at a client's property, contractor’s tools and equipment insurance covers its replacement or repair cost.